Sex Differences in the Brain

 Studies such as these suggest that the higher the androgen levels, the better the spatial performance.
 But tills does not seem to be the case.
 In 1983 Valerie J. Shute, when at the University of California at Santa Barbara, suggested that the relation between levels of androgens and some spatial capabilities might be non-linear.
 In other words, spatial ability might not increase as the amount of androgen increases.
 Shute measured androgens in blood taken from male and female students and divided each into high and low-androgen groups.
 All fell within the normal range for each sex (androgens are present in females but in very low levels).
 She found that in women, the high-androgen subjects were better at the spatial tests.
 In men the reverse was true: low-androgen men performed better.
 Catherine Gouchie and I recently conducted a study along similar lines by measuring testosterone in saliva.
 We added tests for two other kinds of abilities: mathematical reasoning and perceptual speed.
 Our results on the spatial tests were very similar to Shute's: low-testosterone men were superior to high-testosterone men, but high-testosterone women surpassed low-testosterone women.
 Such findings suggest some optimum level of androgen for maximal spatial ability.
 This level may fall in the low male range.
 No correlation was found between testosterone levels and performance on perceptual speed tests.
 On mathematical reasoning, however, the results were similar to those of spatial ability tests for men: low-androgen men tested higher, but there was no obvious relation in women.
 Such findings are consistent with the suggestion by Camilla P. Benbow of Iowa State University that high mathematical ability has a significant biological determinant.
 Benbow and her colleagues have reported consistent sex differences in mathematical reasoning ability favoring males.
 These differences are especially sharp at the upper end of the distribution, where males outnumber females 13 to one.
 Benbow argues that these differences are not readily explained by socialization. lt is important to keep in mind that the relation between natural hormonal levels and problem solving is based on correlational data.
 Some form of connection between the two measures exists, but how this association is determined or what its causal basis may be is unknown.
 Little is currently understood about the relation between adult levels of hormones and those in early life, when abilities appear to be organized in the nervous system.
 We have a lot to learn about the precise mechanisms underlying cognitive patterns in people.
 Another approach to probing differences between male and female brains is to examine and compare the functions of particular brain systems.
 One non-invasive way to accomplish this goal is to study people who have experienced damage to a specific brain region.
 Such studies indicate that the left half of the brain in most people is critical for speech, the right for certain perceptual and spatial functions.

 It is widely assumed by many researchers studying sex differences that the two hemispheres are more asymmetrically organized for speech and spatial functions in men than in women.
 This idea comes from several sources.
 Parts of the corpus callosum, a major neural system connecting the two hemispheres, may be more extensive in women; perceptual techniques that probe brain asymmetry in normal-functioning people sometimes show smaller asymmetries in women than in men, and damage to one brain hemisphere sometimes has a lesser effect in women than the comparable injury has in men.
 In 1982 Marie-Christine de Lacoste, now at the Yale University School of Medicine, and Ralph L. Holloway of Columbia University reported that the back part of the corpus callosum, an area called the splenium, was larger in women than in men.
 This finding has subsequently been both refuted and confirmed.
 Variations in the shape of the corpus callosum that may occur as an individual ages as well as different methods of measurement may produce some of the disagreements.
 Most recently, Allen and Gorski found the same sex-related size difference in the splenium.
 The interest in the corpus callosum arises from the assumption that its size may indicate the number of fibers connecting the two hemispheres. if more connecting fibers existed in one sex, the implication would be that in that sex the hemispheres communicate more fully.
 Although sex hormones can alter callosal size in rats, as Victor H. Denenberg and his associates at the University of Connecticut have demonstrated, it is unclear whether the actual number of fibers differs between the sexes.
 Moreover, sex differences in cognitive function have yet to be related to a difference in callosal size.
 New ways of imaging the brain in living humans will undoubtedly increase knowledge in this respect.
 The view that a male brain is functionally more asymmetric than a female brain is long-standing.
 Albert M. Galaburda of Beth Israel Hospital in Boston and the late Norman Geschwind of Harvard Medical School proposed that androgens increased the functional potency of the right hemisphere.
 In 1981 Marian C. Diamond of the University of California at Berkeley found that the right cortex is thicker than the left in male rats but not in females.
 Jane Stewart of Concordia University in Montreal, working with Bryan E. Kolb of the University of Lethbridge in Alberta, recently pinpointed early hormonal influences on this asymmetry: androgens appear to suppress left cortex growth.
 Last year de Lacoste and her colleagues reported a similar pattem in human fetuses.
 They found the right cortex was thicker than the left in males.
 Thus, there appear to be some anatomic reasons for believing that the two hemispheres might not be equally asymmetric in men and women.
 Despite this expectation, the evidence in favor of it is meager and conflicting, which suggests that the most striking sex differences in brain organization may not be related to asymmetry.
 For example, if overall differences between men and women in spatial ability were related to differing right hemispheric dependence for such functions, then damage to the right hemisphere would perhaps have a more devastating effect on spatial performance in men.
 My laboratory has recently studied the ability of patients with damage to one hemisphere of the brain to rotate certain objects mentally.
-In one test, a series of line drawings of either a left or a right gloved hand is presented in various orientations.
+In one test, a series of line drawings of either a left or a right gloved hand is presented in various orientations (updated by jody).
 The patient indicates the hand being depicted by simply pointing to one of two stuffed gloves that are constantly present.
 The second test uses two three-dimensional block-like figures that are mirror images of one another.
 Both figures are present throughout the test.
 The patient is given a series of photographs of these objects in various orientations, and he or she must place each picture in front of the object it depicts.
 (These nonverbal procedures are employed so that patients with speech disorders can be tested.)
 As expected, damage to the right hemisphere resulted in lower scores for both sexes on these tests than did damage to the left hemisphere.
 Also as anticipated, women did less well than men on the block spatial rotation test.
 Surprisingly, however, damage to the right hemisphere had no greater effect in men than in women.
 Women were at least as affected as men by damage to the right hemisphere.
 This result suggests that the normal differences between men and women on such rotational tests are not the result of differential dependence on the right hemisphere.
 Some other brain systems must be mediating the higher performance by men.
 Parallel suggestions of greater asymmetry in men regarding speech have rested on the fact that the incidence of aphasias, or speech disorders, are higher in men than in women after damage to the left hemisphere.
 Therefore, some researchers have found it reasonable to conclude that speech must be more bilaterally organized in women.
 There is, however, a problem with this conclusion.
 During my 20 years of experience with patients, aphasia has not been disproportionately present in women with right hemispheric damage.

 RIGHT HEMISPHERIC DAMAGE affects spatial ability to the same degree in both sexes (graphs at bottom), suggesting that women and men rely equally on that hemisphere for certain spatial tasks.
 In one test of spatial rotation performance (left), a series of drawings of a gloved right or left hand must be matched to a right- or left-handed glove.
 In a second test (right), photographs of a three-dimensional object must be matched to one of two mirror images of the same object.